 What happens when one of those devices gets hacked?
 It will probably deviate from its normal behavior pattern.
 Instead of querying the security server, a remote camera might look for something on the finance server.
 You’d only know this was happening if you were looking at DNS.

 DNS Edge policy control can limit all the devices in a retail outlet to just the data and services they need to access.
-All attempts to reach outside domains or services from these POS devices will be blocked, preventing a breach and alerting security teams these devices are likely infected.
+All attempts to reach outside domains or services from these POS devices will be blocked, preventing a breach and alerting security teams in real time that these devices are likely infected.

-This is just one example – each industry and organization has its unique attack surface that DNS Edge can help to shrink.
+This is just one real world example – each industry and organization has unique needs for attack surface reduction – and unique ways that DNS Edge can help.